 Hastings is a medium-sized city located in the state of Minnesota.
 With a population of 22,552 people and seven constituent neighborhoods, Hastings is the 46th largest community in Minnesota.

-Hastings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hastings isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hastings are a mix of both white- and blue-collar jobs.
 Overall, Hastings is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hastings who work in office and administrative support (16.15%), sales jobs (9.98%), and management occupations (8.99%).

 Also of interest is that Hastings has more people living here who work in computers and math than 95% of the places in the US.

 The overall education level of Hastings is somewhat higher than in the average US city of 21.84%: 27.47% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Hastings in 2010 was $32,052, which is upper middle income relative to Minnesota, and wealthy relative to the rest of the US.
 This equates to an annual income of $128,208 for a family of four.
 However, Hastings contains both very wealthy and poor people as well.

 The people who call Hastings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hastings residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hastings include Norwegian, Irish, Swedish, and English.

 The most common language spoken in Hastings is English.
 Other important languages spoken here include Spanish and French.